 “The People’s Critic”

 It was an electrifying way to start the Fall Season at Peekskill’s magnificent 1920’s movie palace, The Paramount.
 The main event would be the 20th Anniversary Tour of BENISE, the world renowned classical Spanish guitarist.
 The program opened to the resounding chimes of distant church bells.
 The first cast members made a spooky entrance amid explosive and fiery background music that was sadly over-amplified, but four lovely and graceful Spanish dancers quickly arrived onstage, dressed in traditional black flamenco dresses, each elegantly edged in gold.
 With foot-stomping high heels, and whirling velvet capes to add to the excitement, the ladies moved freely about the stage as the star arrived to join them, guitar in hand, weaving among them during the exciting opening number.
 Two talented percussionists would add to that excitement throughout the evening, with a traditional drum ensemble on the left of the stage, and a more exotic percussion set-up on the right of the stage, with conga drums, chimes, bongos etc. Colorful and whirling projections on the backstage wall would further accent the music, as Benise and two talented supporting guitarists offered up delights of Salsa from Cuba, Flamenco from Spain, and Samba from Brazil.
-And how timely it all was as the Paramount scheduled this event for the currently being celebrated Hispanic Heritage Month (Sept.
-15th-Oct 15th).
+And how timely it all was as the Paramount had scheduled the event for presentation during national celebrations of Hispanic Heritage Month.

-At this concert I was fortunate to be in the company of my younger brother, who, with ample justification, considers himself to be a considerable authority on the world’s finest guitarists.
+At this concert I was fortunate to be in the company of a family member, who, with ample justification, thought himself to be a considerable authority on the world’s finest guitarists.
 Just minutes into the program, while observing Benise’s extraordinary fingering on the instrument, he leaned over with a look of amazement, and whispered in my ear, “I’ve never seen anything like this!”
 Indeed, neither had I!
 The astonishing fluidity with which Benise literally flew across the instrument’s strings, would at times, leave many of us in the audience quite breathless, while at the same time, the rapidity and precision of the fingering had to be seen and heard to be believed!

 The musical delights to follow included an exquisite performance of Beethoven’s beautiful MOONLIGHT SONATA, that was greatly enhanced by a graceful and delicate ballet from one of the companies four gifted dancers, all of whom energize the production in every number.
 Special effects of thunder and rain are done very well for such a traveling production.